 Scars on the knuckles from using the fingers to induce vomiting

 A low level of potassium detected by a blood test

-Treatment may include cognitive-behavioral therapy, interpersonal psychotherapy, and drug therapy.
+Treatment of bulimia nervosa may include cognitive behavioral therapy, interpersonal psychotherapy, and drug therapy.

 To motivate people to change

-To establish a regular and flexible pattern of eating
+To establish and maintain a regular and flexible pattern of eating

 To reduce their preoccupation with body weight and shape